Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 - Establishing the secure connection between the two endpoints

-Note that to use this feature, the Amazon VPC Endpoint you create must be provisioned in a subnet that is in the same region as your Heroku Postgres database.
+To use this feature, the Amazon VPC Endpoint you create must be provisioned in a subnet that is in the same region as your Heroku Postgres database.

 The following Heroku resources are required to set up a PrivateLink endpoint: